-Our grants and the resulting collaborations have allowed us to extend the range of our simulation programs and to perform research on student misconceptions in biology and how to overcome those with simulated labs.
-We’re especially excited about the educational research aspects of our projects and welcome collaborations with other biology education researchers.
-We also work with academic and non-profit groups on educational projects and provide biological models for researchers using our core modeling framework.
+Our grants, and the resulting collaborations, allow us to perform research on student misconceptions in biology and how simulated labs can help overcome those misconceptions.
+We’re excited about the educational research aspects of our projects and welcome collaborations with other biology education researchers.
+We work with academic and non-profit groups on educational projects and provide biological models for researchers using our core modeling framework.

-SimBio’s research team regularly publishes on biology teaching and occasionally collaborates on basic and applied biology studies involving simulations as well.
-Here is a list of some papers co-authored by SimBio employees and collaborators that are directly related to our work at SimBio.
+SimBio’s research team publishes on biology teaching, and collaborates on basic and applied biology studies involving simulations.
+The following papers are co-authored by SimBio employees and collaborators and are directly related to our work at SimBio.

 - Gardner, S.M., Suazo-Flores, E., Maruca, S., Abraham J.K., Karippadath, A., Meir, E. 2021.
 Biology Undergraduate Students’ Graphing Practice in Digital Versus Pen and Paper Graphing Environments.
 J Sci Educ Technol

 The first publication from a large multi-institution effort to develop performance-based assessments of graphing ability among biology students, this paper compares the results from the SimBio-written digital graphing assessment to a pen and paper assessment.